swethasree12/Frontend-Todo-List-Application-with-React/README.md

-# Frontend-Todo-List-Application-with-React
+# ToDoList Application
-A simple friendly ToDoList application developed with React.
-The users of this application can effectively manage their everyday duties.

-Create Task: Expand your collection of tasks.
-Update Task: To keep tasks current, edit the ones that already exist.
-Mark as Done: To monitor your progress, mark jobs as finished.
-Filter Task: Filter tasks with a search function by utilizing the search function.
-Expandable List: See tasks in an expandable list format that, when expanded, displays a timestamp for the most recent update along with a description.

-## Features
+## Overview
-Manage tasks: Create, update, remove, and mark as finished.
-Search Functionality: Use the search box to quickly locate tasks.
-Tasks can be expanded to see thorough descriptions and timestamps in an expandable list.
+This ToDoList application is built using React.
+It allows users to add, delete, and mark tasks as completed.
+The application is designed to be simple and user-friendly, providing a seamless experience for managing daily tasks.

-## Architecture of the System
+## System Design
-The program is divided into multiple essential parts, each in charge of a particular aspect of its functionality:
+The application is structured into several key components, each responsible for a specific part of the functionality:

-### Components:
+### Components
-**App** is the primary component that renders other components and maintains state.
-It maintains the task list and takes care of the logic for adding, removing, and switching between tasks' completion states.
+- **App**: The main component that holds the state and renders other components.
+It manages the list of tasks and handles the logic for adding, deleting, and toggling the completion status of tasks.
-- **ToDoList**: A component that renders `ToDoItem` components by mapping over the tasks on the list as props.
-It serves as a holding area for the work items.
+- **ToDoList**: A component that receives the list of tasks as props and maps over them to render `ToDoItem` components.
+It acts as a container for the task items.
-- **ToDoItem**: An element that stands in for a particular task.
-The task description is shown, and buttons to mark the task as done or erase it are provided.
-It also manages the task's visual completion status depiction.
+- **ToDoItem**: A component that represents a single task.
+It displays the task description and provides buttons to delete the task or mark it as completed.
+It also handles the visual representation of the task's completion status.
-- **AddToDo**: An element including a button and input area for adding new tasks.
-To update the task list, it elevates the state to the {App} component.
+- **AddToDo**: A component that provides an input field and a button to add new tasks.
+It lifts the state up to the `App` component to update the task list.

 ### State Management
-React's `useState` hook is used to perform state management.
-The tasks, which are an array of task objects, are kept up to date by the `App` component.
-The following attributes are present in every task object:
+The state management is handled using React's `useState` hook.
+The `App` component maintains the state of the tasks, which is an array of task objects.
+Each task object contains the following properties:
-- `text`: The task description.
+- `text`: The description of the task.
-- `completed`: A boolean value that indicates if the task has been finished.
+- `completed`: A boolean indicating whether the task is completed.

 ### Data Flow
-1. **Adding a Task**: The task is raised up to the `App` component, which updates the state with the new task, when a user enters it in the `AddToDo} component and clicks the add button.
+1. **Adding a Task**: When a user enters a task in the `AddToDo` component and clicks the add button, the task is lifted up to the `App` component, which updates the state with the new task.
-2. **Deleting a Task**: The `App` component modifies the state by eliminating the task from the list when a user clicks the delete button on a `ToDoItem}.
+2. **Deleting a Task**: When a user clicks the delete button on a `ToDoItem`, the `App` component updates the state by removing the task from the list.
-3. **Toggling Task Completion**: The `App} component modifies the state by toggling the `completed} property of the task when a user clicks the complete button on a `ToDoItem}.
+3. **Toggling Task Completion**: When a user clicks the complete button on a `ToDoItem`, the `App` component updates the state by toggling the `completed` property of the task.

 ### Styling
-The `app.css` file contains CSS, which is used to style the application.
-With distinct styles for the layout, buttons, and task items, the styles guarantee a simple and responsive design.
+The application is styled using CSS, which is contained in the `app.css` file.
+The styles ensure a clean and responsive design, with specific styles for the layout, buttons, and task items.

 ## Implementation
-## Component of the App
+### App Component
-The root component of the application is the `App} component.
-It keeps the tasks in their current state and transfers the required props to the child components.
-The following functions are managed by it:
+The `App` component is the root component of the application.
+It maintains the state of the tasks and passes down necessary props to child components.
+It handles the following functionalities:
-- **Adding a Task**: To add a new task to the state, use the `addTask` function.
-Every job is assigned a distinct ID, and the `completed` field is automatically set to `false`.
+- **Adding a Task**: The `addTask` function is used to add a new task to the state.
+It generates a unique ID for each task and sets the `completed` property to `false` by default.
-- **Deleting a Task**: A task can be eliminated from the state by using its ID and the `deleteTask` function.
+- **Deleting a Task**: The `deleteTask` function is used to remove a task from the state based on its ID.
-- **Toggling Task Completion**: A task's `completed` property can be toggled depending on its ID using the `toggleTaskCompletion` function.
+- **Toggling Task Completion**: The `toggleTaskCompletion` function is used to toggle the `completed` property of a task based on its ID.

-### To-Do List Item
+### ToDoList Component
-The tasks list is given to the `ToDoList` component as props, which it then maps over to create `ToDoItem` components.
-It holds the task items and provides each {ToDoItem} with the relevant props.
+The `ToDoList` component receives the list of tasks as props and maps over them to render `ToDoItem` components.
+It acts as a container for the task items and passes down necessary props to each `ToDoItem`.

 ### ToDoItem Component
-The single job is represented by the `ToDoItem` component.The task description is shown, and buttons to mark the task as done or erase it are provided.
-It uses several CSS classes depending on the {completed} attribute to handle the task's visual representation of completion state.
+The `ToDoItem` component represents a single task.
+It displays the task description and provides buttons to delete the task or mark it as completed.
+It handles the visual representation of the task's completion status by applying different CSS classes based on the `completed` property.

 ### AddToDo Component
-A button to add new tasks and an input field are both present in the `AddToDo` component.
-To update the task list, it raises the state to the {App} component.
-The `addTask` function in the `App} component is called by the `handleSubmit` function, which also handles form submissions.
+The `AddToDo` component contains an input field and a button to add new tasks.
+It lifts the state up to the `App` component to update the task list.
+The `handleSubmit` function is used to handle the form submission and call the `addTask` function in the `App` component.

 ## Setup and Run
 ### Prerequisites